Skip to main content

 OneNote is a strong free product, and most people who consider switching never do.
 The ones who do tend to share one of three motivations: structure (databases or backlinks), portability (plain files, no Microsoft lock-in), or AI (cited retrieval across the corpus).
 This guide covers the 9 alternatives that hold up in 2026, with real prices, real tradeoffs, and an honest call on when staying with OneNote is the smarter move.

 For closer comparisons, see Notion vs OneNote, Obsidian vs OneNote, and Evernote vs OneNote.
+For the broader option set, see Evernote alternatives.

 What should you compare in OneNote alternatives?